metaist/metaist.com/content/blog/2024/07/2024-07-04-trying-pagefind.md

 It took me so long to write down my thoughts on this that I actually solve this problem for a different website using [`pagefind`](https://pagefind.app/) which generates a static index _after_ you've built your site.

-The actual changes are recording issue [#7](https://github.com/metaist/metaist.com/issues/7), but all it took was:
+The actual changes are recorded in issue [#7](https://github.com/metaist/metaist.com/issues/7), but all it took was:

 ```bash
 $ pnpm add --save-dev pagefind